 In 2000 she was awarded a Pollock Krasner Fellowship and in 2001 the Australia Council Los Angeles Studio.

-Handley has staged solo exhibitions in Australia and the US and participated in group exhibitions at venues including the New York Hall of Science, USA; Artists Space, New York; Contemporary Art Museum at the Institute for Research in Art, USF, USA; Stedelijk Museum, Roermond; Art House Tacheles, Berlin; Dynamic International Museum of Contemporary Art, Italy; Center for Maine Contemporary Art, USA; Wollongong City Gallery; Macquarie University Gallery; SoFA Gallery, Australian National University; 4A Centre for Contemporary Asian Art; and the Powerhouse Museum, Sydney.
+Her work has been exhibited at the New York Hall of Science USA; Artists Space New York; Contemporary Art Museum, USF Institute for Research in Art USA; Academia de Bellas Artes Cuba; Stedelijk Museum NL; Dynamic International Museum of Contemporary Art Italy; Kunsthaus Tacheles Berlin; Center for Maine Contemporary Art USA; Australian National University; 4A Centre for Contemporary Asian Art; the Powerhouse Museum and Sydney Opera House.

-Joanne Handley’s work is held in private and public collections nationally and internationally.
+Her work is held in private and public collections nationally and internationally

 Steven Harvey was born in 1965 in Sydney, Australia.
 Harvey completed a Bachelor of Art (Education) at the City Art Institute, Sydney in 1986 and completed a Post Graduate Diploma in 1989.
 In 1994 Harvey graduated with a Masters of Art (Painting) from the University of New South Wales College of Fine Arts.